Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 We developed Miner Quiz as a way for people to not only study content, but have fun doing so.
 Our project seeks to add a fun and exciting game component to an otherwise ordinary and boring way of studying.
 Miner Quiz is meant to be universal, meaning that all players are able to customize their gaming experience,
-topic of study, difficulty, and many more!
+topic of study, difficulty, and more!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <br/><center></center>